Slowly Changing Dimensions (2026): SCD Types 1-6 Explained

 The far-future date '9999-12-31' is used as the effective_to value for the current version of a dimension row.
 This convention makes date range queries simpler: you can write WHERE event_date BETWEEN effective_from AND effective_to without special-casing NULL values for the current row.
 Some teams use NULL instead, but the far-future date is more common because it avoids the need for COALESCE logic in every join.

-Practice SCD Questions with Real SQL
+Practice SCD Questions in SQL